JGabrielGruber/PySide-HUG/README.md

 ### APP usage
 In your terminal, and inside the project folder:

-1. Navigate to the src folder:
+1. Navigate to the app src folder:
 ```
 cd app/
 ```
-2. Start the hug server:
+2. Start the App:
 ```
 python app.py
 ```